-Zen Spot #84 — Mindfulness, meditation and feeling the machinery January 24, 2018 00:13
+Zen Spot #84 -- Mindfulness, meditation and feeling the machinery January 24, 2018 00:13

 Science of the mind

-Built on logic and paradox, the Buddhist path relies, to a great degree, on an adherent’s mind functioning in a context.
-And, for the most part, that context doesn’t change much over time.
+Built on logic and paradox, the Buddhist path relies, to a great degree, on an adherent’s mind functioning in a context and, for the most part, the context doesn’t change much over time.
 Instead, the mind changes.
 With reading, discourse, analysis and reflection comes a new worldview that can offer more peace -- until the mind can no longer read, discuss, analyze and reflect.

 A close friend recently lost his wife to the ongoing effects of Alzheimer’s disease.
-A writer, he painfully and beautifully described an experience with his wife, within three or four months of her passing where, when he looked into her eyes, she looked back at him as if he was a stranger.
+A writer, he painfully and beautifully described the experience of looking into her eyes, his loving gaze met by the eyes of a stranger.
 The woman with whom he had spent 50 years was gone before she was gone.

-He remarked of that feeling of an older woman’s soft loose skin wrapping around the bones of her hand.
+He remarked of the feeling of soft skin wrapping around the bones of her hand.
 Knuckles evident.
 Tendons strung.
 The geometry, evidence of genetics taken and given.
 The faintest pulse in the web between her thumb and index finger.
 Fuel was at a premium.
 He said he could feel the machinery.
 Her soul was gone, but the body had months of work ahead of it.

 That place where the machinery operates is a holy place.
 Millions of holy places fade in and fade out every day.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.